 - business negotiation, business rules and cultural aspects in the Chinese business community;

-- latest development of Emission Trading Systems in the EU and China;
+- latest development of regulations on the global carbon market including the EU and China;

 Students should gain skills: